Admiralty: I want to apply

-In personam applications are commenced in the Court using the Application – General Federal Law, as prescribed in the Admiralty Rules 1988.
+In personam applications are commenced in the Court by filing:

 The grounds of an application must explain briefly the basis on which the orders are sought.
 Where appropriate, pleadings will be ordered.
-If they are, an applicant may attach a pleading by way of points of claim.
-The pleading should observe the requirements of the Federal Court Rules.
+If they are, an applicant may attach a pleading by way of a statement of claim or points of claim.
+The pleading should observe the requirements of the Part 13 of the Federal Circuit and Family Court of Australia (Division 2) (General Federal Law) Rules 2025.
 It should identify, in summary form, the material facts on which the applicant relies, but not the evidence by which those facts are to be proved.
 All necessary particulars must be given.

 If it is not possible to file using eLodgment, you may be able to file your documents in person, by mail, or in certain circumstances by fax or email.
 Contact the Court if you are not sure how to file the documents.